-I trusted my computer, but still see the Google Authenticator prompt--why?
+I trusted my computer, but still get prompted for Multifactor Authentication.

 Firefox on other platforms utilizes the Firefox profile directory.